LOST HORIZON INC.

 • Three-Dimensional Concentration: Each well treats thousands of cubic feet of sediment across multiple cycles.
 We're not targeting one thin vein—we're concentrating from entire columns.

-• Proven Components: Horizontal drilling (Bakken), hydraulic fracturing (Bakken), gravity separation (1800s), airlift recovery (underwater mining).
+• Proven Components: Horizontal drilling (Bakken), hydraulic fracturing (Bakken), electrokinetics (soil remediation), gravity separation (1800s), airlift recovery (underwater mining).
 Novel combination, proven elements.

 Historical Evidence & Geological Validation